Cost of Home Insurance

 - Policy excess – This is the amount you have to pay up front in the event of a claim.
 If you agree to pay a higher excess in the event of a claim your premium will be lower.

-- Security – If your home is protected by an approved alarm and is well secured by approved door and window locks most insurers will give a discounted premium.
-For general advice on intruder alarms see this BIBA guide – click here and for physical security for homes see this document available from the RISCAuthority website – click here
+- Security – If your home is protected by an approved alarm and is well secured by approved door and window locks insurers may give a discounted premium.

-- Neighbourhood Watch – If your home is in a neighbourhood watch area most insurers will give a discounted premium
+- Neighbourhood Watch – If your home is in a neighbourhood watch area insurers may give a discounted premium

-- No claims – If you have not suffered any claims in the last few years you will usually qualify for a discounted premium
+- No claims – If you have not suffered any claims in the last few years you may usually qualify for a discounted premium

 - Indemnity only contents policies – Most policies are on a new for old basis where the insurer either pays the full cost of repairing damaged items, or pays to replace them with new items if they are damaged beyond repair or stolen, except for items such as clothes.
 Indemnity policies will deduct an amount for wear, tear and depreciation.
 These policies offer savings but are not generally recommended as you may be much worse off in the event of a large claim

 - Sum insured or bedroom rated – Often subject to a maximum sum insured a bedroom rated policy is rated on the number of bedrooms whereas with a sum insured policy it is rated on the sum insured you specify.
 It is not clear cut which will offer you the best value so it is worthwhile seeking quotes on each